skx/puppet-summary/README.md

 > The current software has been tested with over 50,000 reports and performs well at that scale.

-## Installation
+## Installation & Execution

-To install this software it should be sufficient to run:
+To install this software it should be sufficient to run the following:

     go get github.com/skx/puppet-summary

-Once installed you need to launch it like so:
+Once installed you can launch it like so:

-    puppet-summary
+    $ puppet-summary serve

-Then configure your puppet-server to send its reports to the host.
+    Launching the server on http://127.0.0.1:3001

+If you wish to change the host/port you can do so like this:

+    $ puppet-summary -port 4321 -host 10.10.10.10 serve
+    Launching the server on http://127.0.0.1:4321

+## Configuring Your Puppet Server

+Once you've got an instance of `puppet-summary` installed and running the next step is to populate it with report data.
+The general way to do that is to update your puppet server to send the reports to it.

 Edit `puppet.conf` on your server:

     [master]